Value Based Selling: Everything You Need to Know to Win With This Strategy

 - Common connections you may have: Do you know any of the same people as your prospect?
 If so, you may be able to build trust with them faster.
 You can also approach your mutual contact and ask for information regarding your prospect's needs.

-- The kind of content they share on socials: Next, look to see if your prospect has a public Facebook, Instagram, and/or Twitter profile.
-Then study the content they've been sharing.
-This will tell you what's been on their mind lately.
+- The kind of content they share on socials: Next, look to see if your prospect has a public Facebook, Instagram, or Twitter profile.
+Then study the content they've been sharing on social media.
+This will help you learn about their current initiatives.

-- Information about their company: You should research your prospect's company, too.
+- Information about their company: You should also research your prospect's company.
 Has there been a leadership change?
 Have they released any new products?
-What about publicity?
-A quick website search should reveal these details.
+Who are the decision-makers?
+A quick website search can reveal these details.

-- Data about them in your company's CRM: Finally, scan through your CRM of choice to see if anyone in your company has talked to this person in the past.
+- Data about them in your company's CRM: Finally, scan through your CRM of choice to see if anyone in your company has previously talked to this person.
 The last thing you want to do is rehash old information, which will only serve to waste time.

-Always research your prospects before you get on the phone with them.
-That way you can add value from the very first conversation you have with them.
+Always research your prospects before you get on the phone.
+That way, you can add unique value from your first conversation with them.

-If you're serious about the value selling methodology, you'll research your prospects before you talk to them on the phone (see above.)
+If you're serious about the value-added selling methodology, you'll research your prospects before you talk to them on the phone (see above.)
 Just be careful!

-Advanced knowledge, while incredibly important, can make sales reps feel like they already know their prospect's needs.
-As such, they'll often jump right into their sales pitch without giving prospects time to speak.
-This is a HUGE mistake for two reasons:
+Advanced knowledge, while incredibly important, can make sales reps feel like they're already familiar with their prospect's needs.
+As such, they often jump right into their sales pitch without giving prospects time to speak.
+This is a huge mistake for two reasons:

-- It makes the sales process about you.
-Value based selling should always be about the prospect.
-One of the easiest ways to make this happen is to let prospects talk.
+- It makes the sales process about you: Value based selling should always be about the prospect.
+One of the easiest ways to ensure this happens is to let prospects talk.

-- Your research might not be 100% accurate.
-Your prospect might share a bunch of cat videos on Facebook.
+- Your research might not be 100 percent accurate: Your prospect might share a bunch of cat videos on Facebook.
 That doesn't necessarily mean they love cats.
-Give your prospects the floor so that you know exactly what their problems are.
+Give your prospects the floor so that you learn exactly what their problems are.

 Get your prospects on the phone and then listen to them.
-Let them tell you about their current situation and the challenges they face on a day-to-day basis.
-Doing so will help them trust you more.
+Let them tell you about their current situation, the challenges they face on a day-to-day basis, etc. Doing so will help them trust you more.
 It will also give you a deeper understanding of how you can add value.

 As mentioned above, value based selling is effective because it turns sales reps into reliable consultants.
-To achieve this, focus on teaching prospects rather than selling to them.
+To achieve this, focus on teaching prospects, not selling to them.

-- Suggest ways to overcome specific challenges: What problem(s) is your prospect dealing with?
-Using your expertise, recommend ways to fix these issues.
+- Suggest ways to overcome specific challenges: What problems do your prospects deal with?
+Recommend ways to fix these particular issues.

 - Share how others solved similar problems: How have others overcome the challenges your prospect is working through?
 Share details about these situations.

-- Teach about the latest industry changes/trends: What's happening in your industry and how does it relate to your prospect?
-Educate them on new trends and important changes so that they're as prepared for the future as possible.
+- Teach them about the latest industry changes/trends: What's happening in your industry, and how does it relate to your prospect?
+Educate them on new trends and important changes so that they're fully prepared for the future.